ssp21/ssp21-spec/ssp21.md

 #### Pre-shared public key mode

-In pre-shared public key mode, each party has out-of-band prior knowledge of each other's static public DH key.
+In pre-shared public key mode, each party has out-of-band prior knowledge of the other party's static public DH key.
 The ephemeral data in this mode may be either an ephemeral public DH key, or a random nonce.